pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

 ### Persistence Storage

-Unfortunately `HomeKit` doesn't support any persistent storage - only the configuration for accessories that are added to the `Home Assistant Bridge` are kept.
+Unfortunately `HomeKit` doesn't support any persistent storage - only the configuration for accessories that are added to the `Open Peer Power Bridge` are kept.
 To avoid problems, it is recommended to use an automation to always start `HomeKit` with at least the same entities setup.
 If for some reason some entities are not set up, their configuration will be deleted.
 (State unknown or similar will not cause any issues.)

 A common situation might be if you decide to disable parts of the configuration for testing.
 Please make sure to disable `auto start` and `turn off` the `Start HomeKit` automation (if you have one).